Kerler-Lyubashenko Functors on 4-Dimensional 2-Handlebodies: Handlebody and cobordism categories

 We also have a \textit{forgetful} functor

-that is given by the identity on objects, and that sends every pair $(M,\sig)$ in $\FRCob(m,m')$ to the relative 3-di\-men\-sion\-al cobordism $M$.
-The forgetful functor $\FrgtC$ is clearly essentially surjective and full, which means it gives a projection from $\FRCob$ to $\RCob$.
+that is given by the identity on objects, and that sends every pair $(M,\sig)$ in $\FRCob(m,m')$ to the 3-di\-men\-sion\-al cobordism $M$.
+The forgetful functor $\FrgtC$ is clearly surjective on objects and full, which means it gives a projection from $\FRCob$ to $\RCob$.